amiechen/pretzel/README.md

 * create a marketing webpage

 Todo:

 1.  save the list of shortcuts into memory on `app ready`.
 2.  pull every second on `app ready` and check if frontmost app exist

 Future Todo:
 Setup event listener such as below on `app ready`.

 ```
   systemPreferences.subscribeLocalNotification(
     'NSWorkspaceFrontMostApplicationChanged', (...args) => {
      //When there's no shortcut the icon should grayout and don't show the window on click
   })
 ```

+current solution is to do pulling every second. no major performance issue.